pjz987/pdx-code-guild-adventure/README.md

 [Godot](https://godotengine.org/) is the first game engine I learned.
 It is completely free and open-source and has a scripting language based on Python, which was great for me as a game-design newbie who only knew Python and JavaScript at the time.
 Godot is a real up-and-comer and is carving out a niche for itself in the indie game-dev scene previously dominated by Unity and Unreal.
 Some of the terms used here: the `Node` and `KinematicBody` classes, as well as the `process` method, are borrowed from Godot.

 [HeartBeast](https://www.youtube.com/user/uheartbeast) is a Godot developer and educator who specializes in 2D pixel art games.
 His YouTube videos and 1-Bit-Godot Course were instrumental in my games-development education and I wouldn't have been able to put together this project without what I learned there.

+## What's Next For This Engine?

+### Cleanup

+The code needs a bit of a cleanup and some refactoring.
+There is some inconsistent term usage in the parameters (see `node` vs `body` in the collision methods) and additional comments should be added for every property and method of the built-in classes.

+### Additional Features

+At the time of presentation, this engine was missing a couple planned features:
+#### Audio -- Music and Sound
+This fell out of scope of this presentation but should be relatively simple to add: [MDN Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)

+#### Scene Transitions
+A planned feature for this engine was to have scene transitions built-in.
+This can still be done by designers using this engine but a more out-of-the-box functionality is planned.

+#### User Interface
+User Interfaces, like menus and a HUD, are planned to be added to this engine.

+## A Note on Assets
+These sample games use pixel art PNGs created with [Aseprite](https://www.aseprite.org/).
+However, any [browser-supported image format](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#supported_image_formats) can also be used in this engine.
+There are lots of free assets for 2D games available online on sites like [itchi.io](https://itch.io/game-assets/free/tag-pixel-art).